nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Tasks containing the keyword 'laptop' in the description will be displayed.
+Tasks containing the keyword 'laptop' in their description will be displayed.

 ```
 Here are the matching task(s) in your list: